hyundai-robotics/doc-hi6-operation/book.md

 * To delete a line number, press the &lt;BS&gt; key.
 Then, the address value of the line number will be removed from the input area.

-3. Press the &lt;enter&gt; key to complete the editing.
+3. Press the <<b>ENTER</b>> key to complete the editing.
 The contents of the change will be saved in the JOB program.
 _assets
 ![](../../../_assets/image_67.png)